equinox-project/equinox-js/docs/docs/reactions/configuring.md

 - can handle sequences of events efficiently relative to processing them individually

 ## Sleeping at the tail

-When the tail (end) of a feed has been reached propeller will sleep for a configurable interval before reading more.
+When the tail (end) of a feed has been reached Propeller will sleep for a configurable interval before reading more.
 In essence this value controls the worst-case latency of reaction handling.
 We've found 1 second to be a sensible default in most cases but have gone down to 100ms in cases where near real-time